CAPITAL IMPROVEMENTS

 Any additions, alterations, or improvements costing less than one percent (1%) may be made by the Board of Directors without approval of the Unit Owners, and the cost thereof shall constitute a common expense.
 If the Association spends less than the allowed amount in one (1) calendar year, that allowed amount not spent may be carried forward to the subsequent calendar year and combined with the allowance for that next year, without requiring special approval by the Unit Owners.
 The carry forward amount is invalid after the end of any subsequent calendar year.

-HOW DO YOU PAY for capital improvements?
-ALWAYS Operating Funds.
+HOW DO YOU PAY for Capital Improvements?
+Operating Funds.
+Always!

-1) new money (a special assessment or additional budget-line-item in future annual operating budgets)
+New money (a special assessment or additional budget-line-item in future annual operating budgets)

-2) existing, surplus operating funds that are part of your "cash cushion"; N.B. expending these funds will impact your full year surplus/deficit!
+Existing, surplus operating funds that are part of your "cash cushion"; N.B. expending these funds will impact your full year surplus/deficit!

-3) borrow from reserves and repay reserve over time (as permitted by statute); you're ultimately paying with operating funds
+Borrow from reserves and repay reserve over time (as permitted by statute); you're ultimately paying with operating funds